dtenenba/DB4SCI/BACKUPS.md

 ### Backup Script Fails to Connect to Database

 All databases created by the service create a default `admin` account.
 This `admin` account is used for backups.
-Its important that it is not changed or removed.
+It's important that it is not changed or removed.
 Use the `Connection URL` from the `Admin` menu to generate a connection string.
-Test from a server with the appropreate db tools (PostgreSQL, MariaDB, MongoDB) to run the connection string.
+Test from a server with the appropriate db tools (PostgreSQL, MariaDB, MongoDB) to run the connection string.
 This is the same connection method used by backups.
-It shold work.
+It should work.

 ##### Test with database client
 ```